xinyinghou/206_Discussion4_Fall24/README.md

 git commit -m <message>
 ```

-Please commit at least 4 times while working on your project; you might commit each time you finish writing a new function or method.
+Please commit at least 4 times while working on this assignment; you might commit each time you finish writing a new function or method.

 #### Step 6: Upload your saved changes to GitHub